ArturCzopek/e-arbiter/API.md

 * */*

-#### Returns a page with almost ended tournaments in which user does not participate
+#### Returns a page with the newest tournaments in which user does not participate
 ```
-GET /api/all/ending
+GET /api/all/newest
 ```

 ##### Parameters